Exploit1337/xotic-bot-source/README.md

-Source for xotic bot

-More is planned to be released with this source soon. as far as I know nothing here is deprecated
+**Source for XoTic Bot**

+More might be released eventually -

+Add credit to your bot towards Exploit#!337 for making this.
+If you don't add credit I will either get your bot taken down or expose you